mdozmorov/Aging/data/README.md

 - [Dataset_S02 (XLSX)](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3387108/bin/1120658109_sd02.xlsx) - 3,205 age-associated methylation markers differentially methylated in cord blood of newborns and CD4+ T cells of centenarians; 1,219 of them showed hypermethylation with age, 1,986 were found to be hypomethylated with age

+### `Peters`

+Peters MJ, et. al. ["The transcriptional landscape of age in human peripheral blood"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4639797).
+Nat Commun 2015

+Supplementary Data 1 provides gene lists, statistics and, importantly, directionality of correlations.
+The directionality is clearly defined for the whole blood only.
+For other tissues, there are association statistics (p-values), with Z-scores not present for brain tissues.

+Supplementary Data 2A lists tissue-specific genes not/associated with age as 0/1.
+Use directionality!

+- `ncomms9570.pdf` - manuscript
+- `ncomms9570-s1.pdf` - Supplementary Information: Supplementary Figures 1-10, Supplementary Tables 1-21, Supplementary Notes 1-2, Supplementary Acknowledgements and Supplementary References
+- `ncomms9570-s2.xlsx` - Supplementary Data 1: Discovery, replication and generalization results.
+Y = yes, N = no; - is negative direction, + = positive direction; weight = sample size, P = p-value; WB = whole blood.
+- `ncomms9570-s3.xlsx` - Supplementary Data 2: Number of genes that associate with age across all tissues.
+2A: A gene-based overview for age-association across all tissues.
+2B: A gene-based overview for significant expression across all tissues.
+- `ncomms9570-s4.xlsx` - Supplementary Data 3: Up/down regulated gene set analyses in WEBGESTALT and GENENETWORK
+- `ncomms9570-s5.xlsx` - Supplementary Data 4: Methylation results: Sobel test for methylation-based mediation of age-expression association
+- `ncomms9570-s6.xlsx` - Supplementary Data 5: Transcriptomic age prediction formulas.
+5A: Prediction formula weights for all participating cohorts (based on Leave-One-Out Meta-Analyses).
+5B: The average "transcriptomic predictor formula" - the GENERAL predictor - for external cohorts

 ### `Rakyan`

 Rakyan V. et. al. ["Human aging-associated DNA hypermethylation occurs preferentially at bivalent chromatin domains"](http://genome.cshlp.org/content/early/2010/03/09/gr.103101.109)